 Best Overall: Liforme

-I’ve reviewed a lot of yoga mats and in my view, the best yoga mat as of 2021 is the Liforme mat.
+I’ve reviewed a lot of yoga mats and in my view, the best yoga mat for 2022 is the Liforme mat.
 They are made from natural rubber with a polyurethane surface which is soft and absorbs water so it doesn’t get sticky when you swat.

 At 4.2mm thick, they are a great all-round mat for home use and light enough to carry to class with you.
 The mats are fairly wide as well, so you can ensure you have plenty of space between you and the next yogi.